mongodb-labs/docformer/CLI.md

 # Command Line Interface

-An ORiGAMi model can be trained through a command line interface (CLI).
+An ORiGAMi model can be trained through a command line interface (CLI) from a MongoDB collection or JSON or CSV files.

 ## `train` Command